canonical/ubuntu-server-documentation/contributing/index.rst

 Contributing to documentation can be a fantastic way to get started as a contributor to open source projects, no matter your level of experience!

-The Ubuntu Server Guide is a collaborative effort between Canonical and the Ubuntu community, and ALL types of contributions are welcome; whether you're new to Ubuntu Server and want to highlight something you found confusing, or you're an expert and want to create guides to help others.
+The Ubuntu Server documentation is a collaborative effort between Canonical and the Ubuntu community.
+All types of contributions are welcome, whether you are new to Ubuntu Server and want to highlight something you found confusing, or you're an expert and want to create "how-to" guides to help others.

 We hope to make it as easy as possible to contribute.
 If you find any part of our process doesn't work well for you, please let us know!